-Marianne Sison is Deputy Dean (International) in the School of Media and Communication at RMIT.
+Dr Marianne Sison is a senior communication academic with extensive leadership experience, in the School of Media and Communication at RMIT.

 Accomplishments and awards